ryandeussing/jimhopper/_sexual-abuse-of-boys/guidance-and-hope.md

 Sincerely,

-Bob L., Florida
+Bob L., Florida<u>Please note:</u>

-<u>Please note:</u>&nbsp;I will maintain this page as long as people can benefit from it.
+I will maintain this page as long as people can benefit from it.
 However, I am not able to accept all submissions.

 See also 1in6's [Other Guys Like Me](https://1in6.org/men/other-guys-like-me/) and [The Bristlecone Project](http://bristleconeproject.org/).